-Upon reasonable written request of the debtor, the Mortgage Creditor must provide the following additional information to the debtor:
+Upon reasonable written request of the debtor, secured creditors whose claims are secured by a mortgage on real property must provide the following additional information to the debtor:

-the principal balance of the secured loan,
+the principal balance of the secured loan;

-the original maturity date,
+the original maturity date;

-the current interest rate,
+the current interest rate;

-the current escrow balance (if any),
+the current escrow balance (if any);

-the interest paid year-to-date, and
+the interest paid year-to-date; and

 the property taxes paid year-to-date (if any).

-Applicability to Other Secured Debts.
+Monthly Statements for Other Secured Debts and Assumed Leases.

-Creditors must provide monthly statements or other forms of invoicing (e.g., a coupon book) to each chapter 12 and 13 debtor who has expressed an intent in their plan to retain the creditor’s collateral or assume the lease, and who has expressed an intent to pay the Creditor directly.
-The Creditor must provide monthly statements or other forms of invoicing (e.g., a coupon book) to each chapter 7 debtor who has expressed an intent, in their statement of intent (served on the Creditor), to retain the Creditor’s collateral or assume the lease.
+Secured creditors other than those whose claims are secured by a mortgage on real property, as well as lessors of assumed leases, must provide monthly statements or other forms of invoicing (e.g., a coupon book) to each chapter 11, 12, and 13 debtor who has expressed an intent in their plan to retain the creditor’s collateral or assume the lease, and who has expressed an intent to pay the creditor directly.
+The creditor must provide monthly statements or other forms of invoicing (e.g., a coupon book) to each chapter 7 debtor who has expressed an intent, in their statement of intent (served on the creditor), to retain the creditor’s collateral or assume the lease.
 The monthly statements or other forms of invoicing must contain the same, or substantially similar, information as that provided pre-petition.

 Forms of Communication Generally.

-A Secured Creditor will have complied with this Rule if it has transmitted the requisite monthly statements, other forms of invoicing, or additional requested information to the debtor in the manner normally used by the Secured Creditor.
-However, the Secured Creditor and debtor may agree to a form of communication not routinely used by the Secured Creditor (e.g., e-mail rather than first-class mail) to transmit documents to the debtor.
-It is the debtor’s duty to provide the Secured Creditor with the debtor’s current address and such contact information as is necessary to facilitate receipt of documents transmitted by the Secured Creditor.
+A creditor will have complied with this Rule if it has transmitted the requisite monthly statements, other forms of invoicing, or additional requested information to the debtor in the manner normally used by the creditor.
+However, the creditor and debtor may agree to a form of communication not routinely used by the creditor (e.g., e-mail rather than first-class mail) to transmit documents to the debtor.
+It is the debtor’s duty to provide the creditor with the debtor’s current address and such contact information as is necessary to facilitate receipt of documents the creditor transmits to the debtor pursuant to this Rule.

 Waiver of Strict Compliance.

-If a Secured Creditor uses a billing system that provides monthly statements or other forms of invoicing that substantially comply with this Rule but do not fully conform to all of its requirements, the Secured Creditor may request that the debtor accept such monthly statements or other forms of invoicing.
-If the debtor declines to accept non-conforming monthly statements or invoices, the Secured Creditor may file a motion, on notice to the debtor and the debtor’s attorney (if any), requesting permission to issue non-conforming monthly statements or invoices, for either a limited or unlimited time period, in full satisfaction of the Secured Creditor’s obligation under this Rule.
-The Secured Creditor will only be eligible for a waiver if the proposed monthly statements or invoices substantially comply with this Rule and the Secured Creditor demonstrates it would be an undue hardship to strictly comply with this Rule.
+If a creditor uses a billing system that provides monthly statements or other forms of invoicing that substantially comply with this Rule but do not fully conform to all of its requirements, the creditor may request that the debtor accept such monthly statements or other forms of invoicing.
+If the debtor declines to accept non-conforming monthly statements or invoices, the creditor may file a motion, on notice to the debtor and the debtor’s attorney (if any), requesting permission to issue non-conforming monthly statements or invoices, for either a limited or unlimited time period, in full satisfaction of the creditor’s obligation under this Rule.
+The creditor will only be eligible for a waiver if the proposed monthly statements or invoices substantially comply with this Rule and the creditor demonstrates it would be an undue hardship to strictly comply with this Rule.

 Motion to Compel Compliance.

-A debtor may file a motion to compel a Secured Creditor’s compliance with this Rule if the debtor has evidence that a Secured Creditor has not complied with this Rule for at least 30 days.
-However, the debtor must first make a good faith effort to contact the Secured Creditor to determine the cause for non-compliance, including inquiring about the status of the Secured Creditor’s efforts to provide statements in compliance with this Rule.
-The debtor’s motion to compel must include a description of (1) the debtor’s pre-motion good faith effort(s), (2) any response by the Secured Creditor, and (3) any harm the debtor has suffered as a result of the Secured Creditor’s non-compliance.
+A debtor may file a motion to compel a creditor’s compliance with this Rule if the debtor has evidence that a creditor has not complied with this Rule for at least 30 days.
+However, the debtor must first make a good faith effort to contact the creditor to determine the cause for non-compliance, including inquiring about the status of the creditor’s efforts to provide statements in compliance with this Rule.
+The debtor’s motion to compel must include a description of (1) the debtor’s pre-motion good faith effort(s), (2) any response by the creditor, and (3) any harm the debtor has suffered as a result of the creditor’s non-compliance.

-PART IV– THE DEBTOR: DUTIES AND BENEFITS
+PART IV– THE DEBTOR‘s DUTIES AND BENEFITS